scottrfrancis/v4l2-src-capture-gstreamer/README.md

-# AWS IoT Greengrass V2 Component using Docker to run GStreamer to grab frames from an RTSP Stream
+# Docker container to capture video from a V4L2 src with multiple sink options

-Using this project you can setup a docker container that will pull the latest frame from an RTSP source using GStreamer and controlled by AWS IoT Greengrass V2.
+Using this project you can setup a docker container that will pull the latest frame from a USB HDMI capture card (or other v4l2 compatible source) and send the content to a variety of sinks using GStreamer.
+Sinks include:

+* Files -- useful for both capture and debugging
+* [TDOD] RTSP (as a server)
+* [TODO] KVS Streams (for HLS or DASH viewing)
+* [TODO] KVS WebRTC (for remote viewing AND control/text/log channel)

 This project targets Linux hosts and was developed using Linux and Mac desktop environments.